alrappie/Hidup-Sehat-Machine-Learning/PoseEstimation/README.md

 # Yoga Pose Estimation Model
-use the pre-trained-models from tensorflow which is movenet lighthing, can be obtained [here](https://tfhub.dev/google/lite-model/movenet/singlepose/lightning/3)
+use the pre-trained-models from tensorflowhub which is movenet lightning, can be obtained [here](https://tfhub.dev/google/lite-model/movenet/singlepose/lightning/3)

 * The model is in tflite-models folder
 * The extraction of user key points, the image, and the calculation are all performed on Android.